DanielBracha1/Useful-Replay-Scripts/Follow Mouse Input (with finger sprite)/README.md

 If you encounter errors whilst holding space this likely means you have not added the GameObject you wish the finger to follow to the "To Follow" field in your scene's LunaFingerFollowMouseInput prefab.

 **Options:**

+Show Hand: If unticked the Hand will no longer appear on screen

 Follow Speed: Affects how fast the hand moves towards the mouse location